-- A. First Offense: Disciplinary action up to and including 14-day unpaid suspension for alcohol offense (up to and including 30-day suspension for drug offense) AND mandatory follow-up testing and assistance as directed by the SAP and in accordance with the then-applicable DOT testing regulations. - B. Second Offense: In the event of a second offense of a policy violation, the employer will have just cause to immediately terminate the affected employee.

-Provided, however, in the event that the second offense is based on a violation of the alcohol provisions of the policy and that policy violation is based on a random test request, the Employer may impose disciplinary action less than termination if there are extraordinary circumstances involved and the factors considered will include: (a) the level of the positive test result, (b) the employee's overall work and attendance records, (c) the length of time between offenses, and (d) the impact of the policy violation.

-Note: It is agreed to and understood that the employee will be responsible for all incidental costs incurred for the employee's participation in the rehabilitation program as directed by the SAP, including payment for the second, fourth and sixth drug tests required under the applicable DOT testing regulations.

-- C. Additionally, the following guidelines apply: - 1.
+- A. First Offense: Disciplinary action up to and including 14-day unpaid suspension for alcohol offense AND mandatory follow-up testing and assistance as directed by the SAP and in accordance with the then-applicable DOT testing regulations.
+In the event an employee has a confirmed positive drug test, the Village will have just cause to immediately terminate the affected employee. - B. Second Offense: In the event of a second alcohol offense of a policy violation, the Village will have just cause to immediately terminate the affected employee.
+Provided, however, in the event that the second offense is based on a violation of the alcohol provisions of the policy and that policy violation is based on a random test request, the Employer may impose disciplinary action less than termination if there are extraordinary circumstances involved and the factors considered will include: (a) the level of the positive test result, (b) the employee's overall work and attendance records, (c) the length of time between offenses, and (d) the impact of the policy violation. - C. It is agreed to and understood that the employee will be responsible for all incidental costs incurred for the employee's participation in the rehabilitation program as directed by the SAP, including payment for the return to duty test, all follow up alcohol and drug tests required under the applicable DOT testing regulations and using accrued leave when sent for follow up testing. - D. Additionally, the following guidelines apply: 1.
 In the event an employee tests positive for alcohol at or beyond .02 but less than .04, the employee will be removed from performing safety sensitive functions for a minimum period of twenty four (24) hours in accordance with the DOT regulations, and sent home for the remainder of the work day.
-Disciplinary action under this particular provision will be in accordance with the progressive disciplinary procedure. - 2.
-Any employee who violates this Policy and/or any other DOT drug and alcohol regulation shall be advised by the Village of the resources available to the employee in evaluating and resolving problems associated with the use or misuse of alcohol and/or drugs by providing the employee the name, address and telephone number of one or more SAP's and treatment facilities in the area. - 3.
-Any employee who has violated this Policy or any other DOT drug and alcohol regulations shall have a face-to-face clinical assessment and evaluation by a SAP to determine what assistance is needed for the driver to resolve the problems associated with his/her drug or alcohol use.
-The SAP must refer the employee to an appropriate education and/or treatment plan and provide a letter to the Village stating the specific recommendations of assistance that they provided to the employee.
+Disciplinary action under this particular provision will be in accordance with the progressive disciplinary procedure.
+2. Any employee who violates this Policy and/or any other DOT drug and alcohol regulation shall be advised by the Village of the resources available to the employee in evaluating and resolving problems associated with the use or misuse of alcohol and/or drugs by providing the employee the name, address and telephone number of one or more SAP's and treatment facilities in the area.